 A unique way to see wildlife

 Nocturnal Wildlife Experiences, based in Castle Douglas (7 miles from Kirkennan), offer a new and unique wildlife opportunity - the chance to see wildlife in a totally different light.
-A maximum of 2 participants are led by Keith Kirk, an experienced wildlife photographer and guide, to view nocturnal wildlife in its natural habitat by using state of the art thermal and night vision equipment.
+Keith Kirk, an experienced wildlife photographer and guide, will guide one or two people to view nocturnal wildlife in its natural habitat by using state of the art thermal and night vision equipment.

 Tours can take place in a variety of local nature hot-spots including Kirkennan itself.
 You will head out into the darkness with your personal thermal camera capable of recording everything you see - a short video of your experience will be yours to take home.
 Tours can be arranged with Keith on 07769 182058.